Road Tripping this Summer?

 Call out the letters on the license plate in front of you and have your kids develop a wacky newspaper headline using the letters as the start of each word.
 For instance, MEW could be “Man Eats Walrus,” and BDH could be “Boy Develops Hovercraft.”
 For younger kids, simply have them think of a word for each letter.

-No, we are not suggesting a new way to restrain your kids (hmmm…there’s a thought).
+Create a string of words by listening for the beginning and ending sounds!
 Say a word and have your child repeat it slowly, emphasizing the ending sound.
 Ask your child to think of another word that begins with the ending sound of the first word.
 For instance, if you say “cat,” your child could say, “top.”
-Take turns…forming a chain of words.
+Take turns forming a string of words.
 Note: use the words’ ending sounds, not their ending letters (so if someone says “happy,” the next word could be “eagle,” but NOT “yellow”).

 4. ABC Scrapbook Page